GreptimeTeam/docs/docs/reference/sql/compatibility.md

+---
+description: Describes the subset of ANSI SQL supported by GreptimeDB and its unique extensions, including major incompatibilities and extensions for table creation, data insertion, updates, queries, and deletions.
+---

 # ANSI Compatibility

 GreptimeDB supports a subset of ANSI SQL and has some unique extensions.
 Some major incompatibilities and extensions are described below: